-• Connect-four (6 \ 7)

-- Solved by J. Allen in 1989 using a brute-force depth first search with alpha-beta pruning, a transposition table, and killer-move heuristics. - Also solved by L.V.
-Allis in 1988 using a knowledge-based approach by combining 9 strategic rules that identify potential threats of the opponent. - ▶ Threats are something like forced moved or moves you have little choices. - ▷ Threats are moves with predictable counter-moves. - It is first-player win. - Weakly solved on a SUN-4 workstation using 300+ hours.
+- Connect-four (67) - Solved by J. Allen in 1989 using a brute-force depth first search with alpha-beta pruning, a transposition table, and killer-move heuristics. - Also solved by L.V.
+Allis in 1988 using a knowledge-based approach by combining 9 strategic rules that identify potential threats of the opponent. - ▶ Threats are something like forced moved or moves you have little choices. - ▶ Threats are moves with predictable counter-moves. - It is first-player win. - Weakly solved on a SUN-4 workstation using 300+ hours. - Qubic (444) - A three-dimensional version of Tic-Tac-Toe. - Connect-four played on a 444 game board. - Solved in 1980 by O. Patashnik by combining the usual depth-first search with expert knowledge for ordering the moves. - ▶ It is first-player win for the 2-player version.